needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/install-arfoundation.md

 ## Editor compatibility

-AR Foundation 5.1 is compatible with Unity 2021.2 and up.
+AR Foundation 6.0 is compatible with Unity 2023.2 and up.

 > [!NOTE]
-> AR Foundation 5.1 is compatible with Unity 2021.2 and 2021.3, but it does not appear in the Package Manager window of these Editor versions.
-See [access AR Foundation 5.1 in Unity 2021](xref:arfoundation-edit-your-project-manifest) to learn how to edit your project manifest.
+> AR Foundation 6.0 is compatible with Unity 2023.2, but it does not appear in the Package Manager window of this Editor version.
+See [access AR Foundation 6.0 in Unity 2023.2](xref:arfoundation-edit-your-project-manifest) to learn how to edit your project manifest.

 ### Older Editor versions